By: Maralee McKee

 The hostess has her hands full talking to all the guests and seeing that food and drinks are refilled.
 It’s nice to take your plates, napkins, glasses, and so on to the kitchen.
 You can throw paper products away and leave the other items in the sink or on the counter.

 7. Show your appreciation when you leave and again the next day.
 At the door, express what a lovely evening you had and how happy you were to be included.

 If you know the hostess, call the next day, and talk to her or leave a voice mail telling her again what a great party she threw.
-(Send a thank-you note to all hostesses within one week of the party.)
+(Send a thank you note to all hostesses within one week of a party.)

 Parties, large or small, are work.
 Even though they’re efforts of love, your friend will appreciate knowing that her planning and work came together to make a memorable event.

 Letting her know is your gift back to her!

 What a difference a year makes!